Johnson invigorated after stint in prestigious Rolex 24

 Hendrick sent a handful of its employees to Daytona, including former Johnson crew chief Chad Knaus and Jeff Gordon, who was part of the Rolex winning team in 2017 for Wayne Taylor Racing.
 Johnson climbed atop the pit stand after his drive to chat with both Elliott and Gordon.

+His No. 31 Action Express entry had slipped to last in his class after the driver change between Elliott and Mike Conway.

+But the Cadillacs appeared to have an edge, at least according to Acura factory driver Dane Cameron.
+The Acura program has two DPi entries, both new to IMSA’s top series.

-Wayne Taylor Racing returned to Daytona as winner of the last two Rolex 24’s, as well as three of the last four dating to Gordon’s win.
-But the team switched from Cadillac to Acura during the offseason and is still adjusting to the move.
+That includes Wayne Taylor Racing, which returned to Daytona as winner of the last two Rolex 24’s and three of the last four dating to Gordon’s win.
+But the team switched from Cadillac during the offseason and is still adjusting to the move.
 The transition has been eased by drivers Ricky Taylor, Helio Castroneves and Alexander Rossi, who all piloted the Acura the last three years for Team Penske.

 But the Cadillacs — there are four in the seven-car DPi class — have so far been leaders of the pack.
 The Action Express entry with Elliott in the lineup started from the pole after winning last weekend’s qualifying race, and Chip Ganassi Racing has not shown any signs of rust after a year out of the series.